 As Wisr’s Director of Marketing, Anna oversees the company’s digital and in-person marketing strategy.
 This includes programming design and coordination of the HIGHER summit series and Wisr Academy learning hub.

 Prior to joining Wisr, Anna worked in Deloitte Consulting’s Human Capital practice.
 In her work as a human capital consultant, Anna focused on guiding her Fortune 500 clients - and their people - through transformational change.
 Whether managing enterprise communications, redesigning organizational structures, or developing culture and engagement workshops, her priority has always been to create space for people to be their best at work.

 The summit will take place on July 16, 2019 from 8:30 AM to 4:00 PM in Boston, MA.
-Stay tuned as specific details about the venue are released.
+We'll gather at the Photonics Center on Boston University's campus.

 We provide all the materials you'll need in addition to a light breakfast, a catered luncheon, and an afternoon snack.
 Gluten free, vegetarian, and vegan options will be available.

 The agendas for HIGHER summits vary to accommodate the special programming unique to each, but most follow the same general format:

 8:30 AM — Check in

 9:30 AM— REFLECT Workshop: gain insights and map your future development through a personal inventory of your defining experiences